Dr. Robershotte shall serve as the Child and Youth in Transition Liaison.

-All homeless children and youth will have equal access to and be able to participate in all instructional and non-instructional services provide to other students.
+All children and youth in transition will have equal access to and be able to participate in all instructional and non-instructional services provided to other students.

-Homeless students shall be allowed to enroll (as space is available) without delay caused by lack of documents, information or proof of immunization or medical records, birth certificates, school records, guardianship issues, or dress code requirements.
+Children and youth in transition students shall be allowed to enroll (as space is available) without delay caused by lack of documents, information or proof of immunization or medical records, birth certificates, school records, guardianship issues, or dress code requirements.

 Enrollment disputes are mediated in accordance with paragraph (3)(E); and the parent or guardian of a homeless child or youth and any unaccompanied youth, is fully informed of all transportation services.